Pamela Anderson and Tommy Lee's Son Brandon Set to Join 'The Hills'

-Pamela Anderson and Tommy Lee's Son Brandon Lee Set to Join 'The Hills' Reboot
+Pamela Anderson and Tommy Lee's Son Brandon Lee Set to Join MTV's 'The Hills' Reboot

 Brandon Lee is heading to The Hills!